QLD Wide - 60 Seconds Claim Advice

 $29,900

-When whiplash occurs, the sudden force causes the neck to snap back and forth violently, leading to a range of physical and psychological injuries that can make a whiplash injury even more complicated.
+When whiplash occurs, the sudden force causes the neck to snap back and forth violently, leading to a range of physical and psychological injuries that can cause chronic pain and make a whiplash injury even more complicated.

 Common whiplash symptoms can include chronic neck pain and headaches.
 But other symptoms include the following: